-A training and support plan is to be developed for each participant and individually tailored for the acquisition of foundation skills embedded in the learning support.
-Foundation skills refer to the core capabilities required for effective workplace and community participation which include language, literacy, numeracy and employability skills.

-Training and support plans must be developed based on an upfront skills assessment and available training options.
+A training and support plan is to be developed for each participant and, where appropriate, individually tailored for the acquisition of foundation skills embedded in the learning support.
+The plans must be developed based on an upfront skills assessment and available training options.